mphle/pyprojects/README.md

 # mini_py_scripts
-This project is a collection of some tiny Python standalone scripts.
+This is a collection of some tiny Python standalone scripts.